Marudhar Express (film)

 Marudhar Express is a 2019 Indian romantic comedy film directed by Vishal Mishra.
 The film stars Kunaal Roy Kapur, Tara Alisha Berry and Rajesh Sharma.
 The film is set and shot in Kanpur, Uttar Pradesh.

 The film has an eccentric proposition, it's a story about an arranged marriage couple who comes under the pressure of childbirth right after they are wedded.
 The film is loaded with humour, emotions and the reality of certain struggles faced after marriage.

 The film was earlier titled as, Hum Dono Honge Kaamyaab.
-The film released in cinemas on 5 July 2019.
+The film was released in cinemas on 5 July 2019.

-Synopsis
+Plot

 Marudhar (Kunaal Roy Kapur) is the son of his tyrant father, Ashok Pandey (Rajesh Sharma).
 Straight as an arrow and boring as an oyster, Marudhar trudges along in his life, one hopeless day after the other.
 But Ashok has marriage plans for him and he won't have no for an answer.
 What follows is a comedy of ridiculous proportions as Marudhar marries the sweet and pretty Chitra (Tara Alisha Berry) from Lucknow.
 With no experience in dealing with women, let alone a wife, Marudhar embarks on an emotional and equally hilarious journey as he tries to find his feet amidst love, life and family.